-Baton Rouge Partner Organizations for 2014-15 service term
+Baton Rouge Partner Organizations for 2016-2017 service term!

-LDSC member create healthy and sustainable communities through service.
+LDSC members create healthy and sustainable communities through service.
 Members will serve with organizations to provide nutrition and fitness education, mental health resources, and provide outreach for HIV/AIDS and substance abuse prevention as well as coastal restoration.

 Established in 1990 as the Baton Rouge HIV/AIDS Regional Planning Coalition and incorporated in 1995 under its current name, HAART is the largest provider of Ryan White funded services in the DHH Region Two area and one of the three largest AIDS service organizations in the state.
 HAART is also the largest Louisiana provider of HUD-funded housing for persons living with HIV/AIDS.

 Kids’ Orchestra is the largest elementary-age after school music program in the country.
 Now in its fifth year, Kids’ Orchestra provides opportunities for 800 kindergarten through fifth graders to study an instrument, play in an orchestra or sing in a choir.

 Kids’ Orchestra’s mission is to bring children of all cultures and backgrounds together using music education as a vehicle to foster teamwork, develop understanding and emphasize excellence.

 Knock Knock Children’s Museum is a community spark for engaging, playful learning experiences that inspire and support lifelong learning.Knock Knock Children’s Museum is expertly designed to provide learning zones (exhibits) and programs to stimulate informal learning experiences for young children.
 Knock Knock Children’s Museum is under construction in City-Brooks Community Park on Dalrymple Drive in Baton Rouge, Louisiana and will serve the families of the Capital Region.

 Education Program & Resource Coordinator